-On 12 September 2017, the Board of Directors co-opted Pablo Colio Abril as a director and appointed him as Chief Executive Officer, delegating to him all the delegable powers of the Board.
+On 12 September 2017, the Board of Directors co-opted Pablo Colio Abril to the Board of Directors and appointed him as Chief Executive Officer, delegating to him all delegable powers of the Board.
 Subsequently, on 28 June 2018, the General Shareholders' Meeting agreed to appoint Pablo Colio Abril, a member of the Board of Directors, as an executive director.